Recent Changes to the Family Law Act

 • The victim’s contributions to the relationship must have been made significantly more arduous as a result of the violent conduct.

-While the new amendments are as yet untested by the court, it is likely that the new amendments will allow a broader consideration of family violence.
+While the new amendments are as yet untested by the court, it appears the new amendments will allow a broader consideration of family violence. an unintended consequence of these amendments is likely to be a greater focus by the parties on any alleged domestic violence during the relationship, even instances of conflict that previously would not have affected the property settlement.

-Any existing property orders are not affected because of the changes to the law.
+Any existing property orders are not affected by the changes to the law.
 If you have an existing order, you must continue to follow those orders.

-The changes to the Family Law Act will apply to all new and existing proceedings, except where the matter has commenced to a final hearing.
-If you have filed an application for a property matter prior to 10 June 2025 and it has not yet commenced to a final hearing, the new law will apply.
-If you currently have a matter before the court and are self-represented it is recommended that you seek legal advice to understand how these changes will impact you.
+If you have filed an application for a property matter prior to 10 June 2025 and it has not yet progressed to a final hearing, the new law will apply.
+If you currently have a matter before the court and are self-represented, it is recommended that you seek legal advice to understand how these changes will impact you.

 Next